danchoi/vitunes/README.markdown

 If you get an error message saying that vitunes-install is missing, then you probably have a `PATH` issue.
 Try one of these workarounds:

-* Put the directory where Rubygems installs executable on your `PATH`
+* Put the directory where Rubygems installs executables on your `PATH`
 * Try installing with `sudo gem install && vitunes-install`